m-lab/website/_pages/policy-privacy.md

 For data processed in the scope of this policy where M-Lab assumes the role of data controller (GDPR Art.
 4.7 | LGPD Art.5 inc VI), please write to us at
-<privacy@measurementlab.net> or by post at Measurement Lab, 3439 SE Hawthorne
+<privacy@measurementlab.net> or by post at Measurement Lab, 276 Fifth Ave,
-Blvd. \#247, Portland, Oregon 97214-5048; please explain which right you wish to exercise and in which capacity.
+Suite 704-33 New York, NY 10001; please explain which right you wish to exercise and in which capacity.
 For instance you may be a website visitor wishing to exercise your right to erasure.